 Enabling Event Monitoring in Salesforce can streamline and optimize your Salesforce usage.
 As long as you use a visibility tool to digest the raw Event Monitoring log data, you’ll be able to monitor and address user activity concerns for security, usage and adoption, performance, and compliance with ease.

-If you’d like to see user activity monitoring in action, the FairWarning platform provides visibility and actionable insights through detailed reports and alerts – contact us for a demo or free trial today.
+If you’d like to see user activity monitoring in action, the FairWarning platform provides visibility and actionable insights through detailed reports and alerts – contact us for a demo today.